-What is universal credit?
+What universal credit is

 - housing benefit

-- income-based jobseekers allowance (JSA)
+- jobseekers allowance (income-based)

-- income-related employment and support allowance (ESA)
+- employment and support allowance (income-related)

-- working tax credit
+- child and working tax credits

 Who can claim universal credit

-Who can't claim universal credit
+Who can't claim

-You can't normally claim universal credit if you are:
+You can't claim universal credit if you:

 Use Shelter's directory to find a benefits adviser if you're unsure whether to claim.

 How to claim universal credit

-Help with paying your rent
+Help with rent under universal credit

 Your universal credit payment can include help with housing costs.
 You don't need to make a separate claim for this.